nissan/cra-redditech-auth0/README.md

 and can be run with `docker run -d --rm -p 8080:80 nissan/cra-redditech`

 There is also deployed a sample of the base site generated on Azure at https://cra-redditech.azurewebsites.net/

+## Warning: This does not follow production code best practices
+I'm learning by doing, so as much as this is deployed into a production-like environment, it probably isn't production ready from the point of view of following the most scalable or secure practice for deploying.
+As I learn, it improves, but I welcome the feedback on obvious (and not so obvious) issues with the approaches taken here to get to working code more quickly.